 Our narrow conclusion that the requisite nexus between Respondent’s alleged criminality and his fitness has not been proven clearly and convincingly should not be read as an endorsement of Respondent’s conduct.
 The best course of action for all who took possession of these materials, including Respondent, would have been to promptly involve law enforcement.
 There was no legitimate reason not to do so here; this was a situation where one would have expected the school and the school’s attorney to have overlapping interests with law enforcement in protecting children from a known predator.
 As one long-time detective testified, “I’ve never had a school not wish to provide information about a staff member who is committing violent and child seduction, like protect the kid, it didn’t make sense to me[.]”
 (Tr.
 Vol. 1 at 270).
 The quandary in which Respondent found himself was an unnecessary one of his own making, borne of his and his client’s misguided goals to cover up what Cox had done.
 That any adverse reflection upon Respondent’s fitness in this regard derives from this incompetence, and not from any criminality, does not excuse his poor handling of these materials.

-Comment: the Indiana Supreme Court recognizes the problem with the statute – it criminalizes innocent conduct by a parent who receives a prohibited image or a lawyer who receives the image from a client.
+Comment: the Indiana Supreme Court recognizes the problem with the statute – it criminalizes innocent conduct by a lawyer who receives a prohibited image from a client.
 Since Indiana has decided to interpret the statute in this manner, a lawyer is put in a very difficult situation.
 The lawyer must not reveal a confidence or harm a client.
 The lawyer must also not take possession of the prohibited images.
 The lawyer confronted with such a difficult situation should first consider who is the client and then make sure not to reveal any confidential information.
-The lawyer should decline to “preserve” or “possess” the images and should instruct the client to preserve the evidence.
+The lawyer should decline to “preserve” or “possess” the images and should instruct the client to turn the images over to law enforcement.
+(There is a big “unless” here.
+If the client would be criminally charged, the lawyer cannot turn over the images for to do so would be to reveal a confidence to the detriment of the client).
 Given the murky condition of the law and the lack of any safe harbor for good faith actions, criminal lawyers and lawyers for school districts are placed in an almost impossible situation.
 A test case filed in federal court is warranted because the law makes it impossible for a lawyer to do her job and denies a citizen of Indiana his right to counsel.
+It would be even better if the statute were amended to allow a parent or lawyer to act in good faith.

 Ed Clinton, Jr.